dinghanshen/SWEM/README.md

 * On a K80 GPU machine, training roughly takes about 3min each epoch and 5 epochs for Debpedia to converge, takes 50s each epoch and 20 epochs for SNLI, and 4min each epoch and 5 epochs for the Yahoo dataset.

 ## Data:
-* Download from the links below and put them into a `data` folder:
+* For convenience, we provide pre-processed versions for the following datasets: DBpedia, SNLI, Yahoo.
+Data are prepared in pickle format.
+Each `.p` file has the same fields in same order: `train text`, `val text`, `test text`, `train label`, `val label`, `test label`, `dictionary` and `reverse dictionary`.
+These `.p` files can be downloaded from the links below.
+After downloading, you can put them into a `data` folder:
 	* Ontology classification: [DBpedia (591MB)](https://drive.google.com/open?id=1EBmMise0LQu0QpO7T4a32WMFuTxAb6T0)
 	* Natural language inference: [SNLI (101MB)](https://drive.google.com/open?id=1M13UswHThZYt-ARrHg6sN7Dlel-d6BB3)
 	* Topic categorization: [Yahoo (1.7GB)](https://drive.google.com/open?id=1Dorz_CWZkHHpojVS4K4YUEhhczVLQgRc)